mtn/cocoa-eh-hugo-theme/README.md

 #### Homepage

-The homepage is meant to display few articles and the `home.md` post, which should be in the root of the folder.
+The homepage is meant to display few articles or a description of yourself and the `home.md` post, which should be in the root of the folder.
 If you don't want to display something special on the front page, just don't create this file.
 If you want to add text before the article list :

 ````
 hugo new home.md